🔝

 Folder

-Treat a single folder in your filesystem as the source for the KV store, with each key being within a file:
+Treat a single folder in your filesystem as the store, where each key is a file:

 import kv from "polystore";